rockettheme/docs/Docs/joomla/templates/diametric/INDEX.md

 Built on the Gantry Framework, Diametric has a powerful core supporting versatile and functional features; in addition to standard elements such as the stunning Fusion Menu.

->> NOTICE: Diametric is a Joomla 2.5 and 3.x template.
-Joomla 1.5 is unsupported but available for download.
+>> NOTICE: Diametric is a Joomla 3.x template.

 Requirements
 -----
 * Apache 2.2+ or Microsoft IIS 7
 * PHP 5.3.10+ (PHP 5.5+ Recommended)
 * MySQL 5.1+
-* Joomla 2.5 or 3.4
+* Joomla 3.4
 * Gantry Framework

 >> NOTE: v3.1.20+, 3.2.18+ is required for Diametric to work correctly.
 For more details on the Gantry Framework, please visit its [dedicated website](http://gantry.org).